arogozhnikov/iview5d/README.md

 ## Usage (viewing)

-Move your cursor over the image.
+Move your cursor over the image - as you move

-## Code
+## Usage (code)

-Second argument corresponds to einops transformation pattern.
+First arument is tensor or list of tensors (from any framework) Second argument corresponds to einops transformation pattern.

 Output should have 4 or 5 dimensions in the following order